mamedev/mame/docs/source/commandline/commandline-all.rst

 **-mngwrite** *<filename>*

-	Writes each video frame to the given <filename> in MNG format, producing an animation of the game session.
+	Writes each video frame to the given <filename> in MNG format, producing an animation of the session.
 Note that -mngwrite only writes video frames; it does not save any audio data.
 Use -wavwrite for that, and reassemble the audio/video using offline tools.
 The default is NULL (no recording).

 .. _mame-commandline-aviwrite:

 **-aviwrite** *<filename>*

-	Stream video and sound data to the given <filename> in AVI format, producing an animation of the game session complete with sound.
+	Stream video and sound data to the given <filename> in AVI format, producing an animation of the session complete with sound.
 The default is NULL (no recording).

 .. _mame-commandline-wavwrite:

 **-wavwrite** *<filename>*

-	Writes the final mixer output to the given <filename> in WAV format, producing an audio recording of the game session.
+	Writes the final mixer output to the given <filename> in WAV format, producing an audio recording of the session.
 The default is NULL (no recording).

 .. _mame-commandline-snapname: